rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/0_setup.md

   - Introduce the topic
   - Preview what they'll learn
   - Explain why it matters
+- MENTION THIS IS AS HOOK ON MARP SLIDES

 ### 2. Slides
 - Quantity: 3-4 key points